ankraft/ACME-oneM2M-CSE/README.md

 See the [announcement](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/181) in the [discussions](https://github.com/ankraft/ACME-oneM2M-CSE/discussions).

+## Community-Contributed Plugins

+A collection of contributed plugins by the community can be found in the [ACME CSE Community Plugins repository](https://github.com/ankraft/ACME-oneM2M-CSE-plugins){target=_new}.
+Each folder in the repository contains a plugin with its source code and a README file describing the plugin and how to use it.

 ## Acknowledgements

 Many People have contributed to this project and helped to make it what it is today with their ideas, suggestions, and code.
 Please see the [Acknowledgements](https://acmecse.net/home/Acknowledgements/) for the list of contributors.